Hridhaan1308/Drafts-and-Scribbles/content/index.md

 ---
-title: Welcome to Quartz
+title: Drafts & Scribbles
 ---
-HI!!!!
-NEW SITE
+Welcome to my philosophy vault.
+This is not polished writing.
+It’s rough notes, half-formed ideas, and questions while I read and think.